Home » Regions » North America » Marine West Coast Forest » Pacific and Nass Ranges

 Page contents

-In the south, this region is bordered to the south and southwest by the lower, flatter, more moderate, and much more populous Puget Lowlands / Georgia Depression.
+In the south, this region is bordered to the south and southwest by the lower, flatter, and much more populous Puget Lowlands / Georgia Depression, a region that has more moderate temperatures and more plant diversity.
 Over the rest of its length, it is bordered to the west by the lower, ocean-moderated Coastal Western Hemlock-Sitka Spruce Forests.
 At its northern end, it is bordered to the northwest by the Pacific Coastal Mountains, which can be seen as a colder, more northerly extension of this region; this border represents a gradual transition.

 To the east, this region tends to border regions that are lower, relatively flatter (but still irregular to rugged in places), and drier, and have more continental influence of climate.
 At the southern end, the border to the east is with the Thompson-Okanagan Plateau, the driest and most populous of these regions.
 North of that, it is bordered to the east by the Chilcotin Ranges and Fraser Plateau, and still north of that, by the Skeena-Omineca-Central Canadian Rocky Mountains.
-The east-west border between this region and those is relatively well-defined geologically, but these three regions represent gradual transitions of climate with arbirtrary borders.
+The east-west border between this region and those is relatively well-defined geologically, but the borders between the three regions represent gradual transitions of climate with more arbitrary borders.